 - Pulmonary abscess

-Metformin, oxytocin, nonsteroidal anti-inflammatory drugs and theophylline potentiate the effects of antidiuretic hormone, but do not cause overproduction of the hormone; therefore, such drugs are said to cause a SIADH-like picture and not true SIADH.
+Metformin, oxytocin, nonsteroidal anti-inflammatory drugs, and theophylline potentiate the effects of antidiuretic hormone but do not cause hormone overproduction.
+Therefore, such drugs are said to cause a SIADH-like picture and not true SIADH.

 Pathophysiology of SIADH

-SIADH is characterized by the over-production of the antidiuretic hormone which causes water retention.
-Excess water will dilute the extracellular sodium and will cause hyponatremia; therefore, hyponatremia in SIADH is not caused by sodium deficiency.
+SIADH is characterized by the over-production of the antidiuretic hormone, which causes water retention.
+Excess water dilutes the extracellular sodium, causing hyponatremia; therefore, hyponatremia in SIADH is not caused by sodium deficiency.

 The symptoms of SIADH are mainly due to the brain’s response to hyponatremia.
 Fortunately, in most cases, SIADH hyponatremia is mild to moderate and rarely severe.
-On the molecular level, brain cells respond to hyponatremia by losing glutamate, creatinine, and potassium.
-The loss of these intracellular osmolytes is associated with brain cell swelling and eventually brain edema.
-Extremely severe hyponatremia might cause severe brain cell swelling and fatal brain herniation.
-Fortunately, this only occurs in a minority of the patients, < 5 %.
+On the molecular level, the brain cells respond to hyponatremia by losing glutamate, creatinine, and potassium.
+The loss of these intracellular osmolytes is associated with brain cell swelling and, eventually, brain edema.
+Severe hyponatremia, which occurs in < 5% of patients, might cause severe brain cell swelling and fatal brain herniation.

-Over-secretion of the ADH hormone leads to water retention by stimulating increased water permeability in the renal collecting duct of the kidney.
-This increases glomerular filtration rate (GFR) due to volume expansion and vasodilation caused by brain natriuretic peptides (that cause excessive sodium excretion through urine).
-Natriuretic peptides are secreted because of two reasons, one is ADH stimulation, and another one is increased plasma volume expansion.
-This blocks the reabsorption of sodium in the collecting duct leading to SIADH.
+Over-secretion of the ADH hormone leads to water retention by stimulating increased water permeability in the kidney’s renal collecting duct.
+This increases the glomerular filtration rate (GFR) due to volume expansion and vasodilation caused by brain natriuretic peptides (that cause excessive sodium excretion through urine).
+Natriuretic peptides are secreted because of ADH stimulation and increased plasma volume expansion.
+This blocks the reabsorption of sodium in the collecting duct, leading to SIADH.

 Clinical Presentation of SIADH in Children

-Most of SIADH symptoms are attributed to hyponatremia, its severity and the rate of development.
-Most cases of hyponatremia in SIADH are mild and are rarely asymptomatic.
-This explains why most cases of SIADH in children are diagnosed incidentally by laboratory investigations.
+Most SIADH symptoms are attributed to hyponatremia, its severity, and the rate of development.
+Most SIADH cases are mild and are rarely asymptomatic, which why most cases of SIADH in children are diagnosed incidentally by laboratory investigations.

 The most common symptoms

-The most common symptoms of mild chronic hyponatremia in children are a cognitive decline, ataxia, and frequent falls.
-It is a bit controversial whether the frequent falls are the cause of SIADH, i.e., repeated minor head trauma, or are the consequence of SIADH.
+The most common symptoms of mild chronic hyponatremia in children are cognitive decline, ataxia, and frequent falls.
+It is a bit controversial whether frequent falling, i.e., repeated minor head trauma, is the cause or the consequence of SIADH.
 Symptoms of acute hyponatremia include anorexia, fatigue, and nausea.
-Muscle cramps, headaches, drowsiness, confusion, seizures and even coma can happen in acute severe hyponatremia.
+Muscle cramps, headaches, drowsiness, confusion, seizures, and even coma can occur in severe hyponatremia.

 A mental status examination

-A mental status examination in a child with SIADH might show confusion, disorientation, or delirium.
+A mental status examination in a child with SIADH might indicate confusion, disorientation, or delirium.
 Tremors, myoclonus, and abnormal deep tendon reflexes might also be evident.
 Patients with SIADH are usually normotensive.